arudhir/planter/README.md

 ### 4. Filter rRNA reads with `bbduk`

-The rRNA sequences are obtained from the (SILVA database)[https://www.arb-silva.de/download/arb-files/].
+The rRNA sequences are obtained from the [SILVA database](https://www.arb-silva.de/download/arb-files/).
 We remove reads that come from rRNA.

 ### 5. Normalize read coverage with `bbnorm`